UMAprotocol/docs/docs/developers/deploy-on-polygon.md

 Before running this command, you should customize the parameters to your needs.
 YOUR_NODE_URL should be filled in with a url for the network that you wish to deploy to and the `LongShortPairCreator` value should be substituted with the creator address on that same network.
 Added to that you should also choose the corresponding financial product library (FPL) that makes sense for your use case.
 The script has been pre-filled with the FPL for the covered call options

-All the required Mumbai addresses can be seen on our [Github repo](https://github.com/UMAprotocol/protocol/blob/master/packages/core/networks/80001.json) however to give you a quick reference here are a few key contracts to use.
+All the required Mumbai addresses can be seen on our [Github repo](https://github.com/UMAprotocol/protocol/blob/master/packages/core/networks/80001.json) with the most important items in the list for specific launch are:

-- `Mumbai LongShortPairCreator:` 0x6883FeB1c131F58C1Cd629289Da3dE0051d2aa0d
+- `Mumbai LongShortPairCreator`
-- `BinaryOptionLongShortPairFinancialProductLibrary:` 0x2158C256b2d9B2b58D90D3ddA1b6a90d64498F7d
+- `BinaryOptionLongShortPairFinancialProductLibrary`
-- `CoveredCallLongShortPairFinancialProductLibrary:` 0xc19B7EF43a6eBd393446F401d1eCFac01B181ac0
+- `CoveredCallLongShortPairFinancialProductLibrary`
-- `LinearLongShortPairFinancialProductLibrary:` 0x2aBf1Bd76655de80eDB3086114315Eec75AF500c
+- `LinearLongShortPairFinancialProductLibrary`
-- `RangeBondLongShortPairFinancialProductLibrary:` 0xb53A60f595EE2418be9F6057121EE77f0249AC28
+- `RangeBondLongShortPairFinancialProductLibrary`

 Before deploying, please note that the script will deploy to the network that your node URL is for.
 If using Infura for a Mumbai deployment, `YOUR_NODE_URL` will follow this format: